 Of course voting on Election Day is also an option.
 On Election Day, make sure you go to your assigned polling place based on your address.
-There are 132 precincts (polling places) in Minneapolis.
-In 2016, 7 new precincts were added and 7 additional polling places changed locations, and it's possible more locations may be changed in 2017 so its a good idea to double check your assigned location online or by calling 311 before heading out to vote.
+It's a good idea to double check your assigned location online or by calling 311 before heading out to vote.
 Polling places will be open from 7 a.m. until 8 p.m.
 If you are in line by 8 p.m., you will be allowed to vote.

 Contact Minneapolis 311 Monday–Friday 7 a.m.–7 p.m., weekends 8 a.m.–4:30 p.m. for election and other city information.
 From outside city limits, dial 612-673-3000.